opensafely/documentation/docs/git-workflow.md

 The general workflow for making changes to your code is as follows:

+* Create a clone — a copy — of the existing code repository to work on
 * Create a new branch.
 A branch is a way for you to record and publish your own changes without breaking things for other people who are using the same code.
 It is also a good way of collecting changes ("commits") into a meaningful unit that can be reviewed by others.
 * Edit/add/delete files in the repo on that branch, committing regularly with informative commit messages.
 * Push the changes to GitHub, so that others can view the branch.